OLPS/OLPS/README.md

 INSTALLATION
 ============

-* Unzip the file you just downloaded and copy the OLPS directory to a location of your disk, e.g., /my-directory/
+* Unzip the file you just downloaded and copy the OLPS directory to a location,e.g.,/my-directory/

 * Run Matlab/Ocatve, Go to /my-directory/OLPS/ at the command prompt